-Homeless Veteran Johnny Bobbitt Jr. Will Receive All $400K From GoFundMe
+Homeless Veteran Johnny Bobbitt, Jr. Will Receive All $400,000 From GoFundMe

 In addition, GoFundMe has given $20,000 to a bank account created by Bobbitt’s legal team to aid during the criminal investigation.

-Huffington Post reports that GoFundMe has also issued a statement ensuring that the company works to protect campaign donors and beneficiaries.
+The Huffington Post reports that GoFundMe has also issued a statement ensuring that the company works to protect campaign donors and beneficiaries.

 “As we’ve said, our platform is backed by the GoFundMe Guarantee, which means that in the rare case that GoFundMe, law enforcement or a user finds campaigns are misused, donors and beneficiaries are protected.
 We’re fulfilling that commitment today and we will continue to work with Johnny’s team to make sure he’s receiving all donated amounts.”